Jad-RAMOSS/UNI/Volume Control project/README.md

 ```
 Notes: scripts now prepend the repo root to `PYTHONPATH`, so you can also run them via an absolute path from any working directory.
 Press `Esc` to quit; change camera with `cv2.VideoCapture(<index>)` if needed.

+### Camera selection & fallback
+- All scripts will stay open even if no camera feed is available; a "No camera feed" overlay appears while they keep retrying.
+- For the advanced script, pass `--camera <index>` to point at DroidCam/virtual/secondary devices (check Device Manager for the index).
+- For other scripts, adjust the `camera_index` variable near the top of the file if you prefer a non-default device.

 ## How It Works
 1. Capture a frame from the webcam.
 2. Detect hands via `HandDetector.findHands` (mirrors by default for a selfie view).